TlotloMogami/Gym-Administration-System/README.md

-🏋️ Gym Administration System
+# 🏋️ Gym Administration System

 A simple and modern Gym Admin Dashboard built with HTML, CSS, JavaScript, and Bootstrap 5, integrated with Django on the backend.
 This system mimics the core functionalities of a fitness facility and serves as a step forward from traditional file-based data storage to a more manageable and scalable database system.

 It combines essential activities like member registration and payment handling into one unified platform for better data organization and efficiency.

-🛠️ Technologies Used
+# 🛠️ Technologies Used

     Frontend: HTML, CSS, JavaScript, Bootstrap 5
     Backend: Python (Django Framework)
     Database: SQLite

-🚀 Features
+# 🚀 Features

     ✅ User Authentication System
     📊 Chart.js for Data Visualization
     ✏️ Full CRUD Operations for managing members, trainers, classes, and more

-🧪 Getting Started
+# 🧪 Getting Started

 To run the project locally, follow these steps:

-# Navigate to the project directory
+# Navigate to the app directory
 cd Gym_System

 # Install Django